TheLab-ms/website-content/pages/make.md

 ![3D Printing](/images/3DPrinting3.jpg)

+## The Electronics Lab

+We have a giant analyzer machine of some sort, some multimeters, and plenty of soldering irons.

 We're also working on a fantastic infinity cube!
+This should definitely go on this page.
+Maybe the 3d printing and electronics lab should get there own page?
+Maybe after we have more projects to show off?

 ![3D Printing](/images/CubeAlpha.jpg)